 This is what you came to see.
-Immediately following the Grand Entry the dance competitions ensues.
+Immediately following the Grand Entry the dance competitions ensue.
 Dancers take to the ring dressed in traditional garb to compete.
 The attire worn is exactly what you envision and the dancing will leave you dazzled.
-It is even more impressive to see folks compete in full garb during 95 degree heat.
+It is even more impressive to see folks compete in full garb during 95-degree heat.

 Visit the Artisan Booths